-115.22(c): The MOU between MN DOC and Sherburne SO includes the responsibilities of both the agency and the investigating entity.
-Policies 202.057 and 107.007 require an administrative or criminal investigation when sexual abuse or sexual harassment allegations are made, and the policies govern the conduct of such investigations.
-The OSI Investigator provided the auditor with an explanation of the local procedures that would be followed during a criminal investigation and confirmed that only administrative investigations had occurred in the past 12 months; none were referred to Sherburne CO based on lack of evidence to support a criminal prosecution.
+115.22(c)(d): Policies 202.057 and 107.007 require an administrative or criminal investigation when sexual abuse or sexual harassment allegations are made, and the policies govern the conduct of such investigations.
+The OSI Investigator provided the auditor with an explanation of the local procedures that would be followed during a criminal investigation.
 The OSI Investigator confirmed during the interview that all criminal investigation referrals are documented.
 The agency's policy regarding the referral of allegations of sexual abuse or sexual harassment for criminal investigation is published on the agency website at https://policy.doc.mn.gov/DocPolicy/.
+The facility indicated that (2) investigations were referred for outside investigation.
+A review of the case files confirmed that the (2) investigations were investigated by the agency, as well as forwarded for outside investigation.